bgamari/ghc-wiki-import/haddock-comments.md

 ```

 An external program can now figure out which doc comment belongs to what "entity", i.e what Haskell binding.
-This solution is also used for the method declarations in classes.
+This solution is also used for method declarations in classes.

 ## The renamer